marshmoses/Tanzania_Tourism_Prediction/README.md

-# Tanzania_Tourism_Prediction
+# Tanzania_Tourism_Prediction:
-Tourist Expenditure Prediction Model
+Tourist Expenditure Prediction Model:
 INTRODUCTION:
 This project aims to develop a machine learning model that can predict the range of expenditures a tourist might incur while visiting Tanzania.
 The model is intended to assist tour operators and